shavindraSN/user-feedbacks/README.md

 This application is only to demonstrate Terraform infrastructure automation and application deployment.

 ## Application Functionality
+1. User Registration
+2. User Login

-1. This application get Name of user, a Name of a product and the feedback description and save them to a Database
+3. This application get Name of user, a Name of a product and the feedback description and save them to a Database
-2. Display feedbacks submitted by users
+4. Display feedbacks submitted by users

 ## Technology Stack
 1. **Laravel** framework for application
 2. **PHP**
 3. **MySQL** for the Database
 4. **AWS Beanstalk** for deploying application
-5. **Terraform** to Infrastructure provisioning automation
+5. **Terraform** to automate Infrastructure provisioning